 Bequests/Living Legacies

-Leaving us a Gift
+Leaving a Gift in Your Will

 If you are in doubt about the wording of your will with regard to leaving a bequest, call us on 03 353 1243, or email health@cmrf.org.nz.